sybila/biodivine-bn-classifier/benchmarks/README.md

 > WARNING: The script does not respond particularly well to keyboard interrupts.
 If you kill the benchmark runner (e.g. `Ctrl+C`), you may also need to terminate some unfinished experiments manually.

 > ANOTHER WARNING: For some reason, not all exit codes are always propagated correctly through the whole `python <-> timeout <-> time <-> python` chain.
 For this reason, benchmarks that run out of memory can still result in a "successful" measurement (successful in the sense that it finished before timeout).
-For this reason, always run `helper-scripts/postprocess-results-mc.py` or `helper-scripts/postprocess-results-classif.py` (depending on what benchmark script you ran) on the directory with results.
+For this reason, always run `python3 helper-scripts/postprocess-mc.py <RESULTS_DIR>` on directories with model-checking results and `python3 helper-scripts/postprocess-classif.py <RESULTS_DIR>` on directories with classification results.

 We provide the following scripts to execute via the runner
 - `model-checking-p1.py` to evaluate formula p1 (phi1) on a model